 It is important to note that the Constitution acknowledges, on the one hand, the source from which private property over surface land arises, and on the other, the exclusive right of the government to concede rights for the exploitation, use and utilisation of mineral resources located within Mexican territory.
 Article 27 of the Constitution sets out the following:

-- b private property shall not be expropriated except for reasons of public interest and subject to payment of indemnity.
+- private property shall not be expropriated except for reasons of public interest and subject to payment of an indemnity.

 Therefore, the nation is the original owner of all the lands and waters located within Mexican territory, and it is only when the nation transfers title thereof to private persons that 'private property' appears.

-The third paragraph of Article 27 of the Constitution also states that:
+The third paragraph of Article 27 of the Constitution states:

 As such, the nation may impose certain limitations on private property in order to protect the public interest, which will always take precedence over private interests.
-Therefore, if mining activities are considered to be matters of a public nature and of public policy, and as having preferential rights over almost any other use or utilisation of the land,3 not being included exploration and exploitation of hydrocarbons and distribution of electric energy)4 the state may validly establish any mining activity on private property, in consideration that such creates various benefits to the community where the industry is established.
-The state (represented by the federal government) also has the right to regulate the utilisation of mineral elements and resources of a nature different to those of the components of the ground.
+Therefore, if mining activities are considered to be matters of a public nature and of public policy, and as having preferential rights over almost any other use or utilisation of the land3 (not including exploration or exploitation of hydrocarbons and distribution of electric energy),4 the state may validly establish any mining activity on private property, in consideration that various benefits for the community are created where the industry is established.
+The state (represented by the federal government) also has the right to regulate the utilisation of mineral elements and resources of a nature different from those of the components of the ground.